xToken/CompMod/webpages/marine_overview.md

 	- Now purchased at the Robotics Factory
 	- Base armor increased to 400
 	- Armor upgrades now grant 40 extra armor per level, up from 30
-	- Cannot be welded, have an auto-repair abiltiy on E
+	- Cannot be welded
-	- Dual Minigun & Dual Railgun cost increased from 30 to 35 pRes
+	- Dual Minigun & Dual Railgun cost decreased from 55 to 25 pRes
 	- Thrusters have been improved, and use shared energy pool
 	- Can now self-repair when out of combat, at the cost of energy
 	- Comm researchable upgrade grants a damage reduction shield which uses energy